 How to Make a Salted Maple Iced Shaken Espresso

-And the best part?
-You don’t need to head to a coffee shop to enjoy it.
+You don’t need to go to a coffee shop or spend $8 to enjoy it.
 Here’s how to make a salted maple iced shaken espresso at home!

 What is Salted Maple Syrup?